InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     >
     > 💡 If something goes wrong, see [Tips & Troubleshooting.][tips-&-troubleshooting]

-### To import OctopusKit into a new or existing project:
+### 🛠 **To import OctopusKit into a new or existing project**:

 1. Your storyboard should have an `SKView` whose controller is or inherits from `OctopusSceneController`.

     > XIB-based projects have not been tested.

 2. Your `AppDelegate` class must inherit from `OctopusAppDelegate`.
-It should implement (override) only one method: `applicationWillLaunchOctopusKit()`, where it must initialize the shared `OctopusKit` singleton instance by calling:
+It needs to implement (override) only one method: `applicationWillLaunchOctopusKit()`, where it must initialize the shared `OctopusKit` singleton instance by calling:

     ```swift
     OctopusKit(appName: "YourGame", gameController: YourGameControllerClass())
     ```

-    > "Game controller" refers to a "controller" in the Model-View-Controller sense here; not a gamepad or joystick.
+    > "Game controller" refers to a "controller" in the Model-View-Controller sense here, not a gamepad or joystick.

 3. Your project must have custom classes that inherit from `OctopusGameController`, `OctopusGameState` and `OctopusScene`.
 The game controller must have at least one state that is associated with a scene.

-    > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow-&-object-hierarchy)
+    > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)

-4. Your scenes should inherit from `OctopusScene` and they should implement (override) the `update(_:)` method that calls `super`, checks the paused state flags, and updates component systems:
+4. Your scenes should inherit from `OctopusScene` and they should implement (override) the `update(_:)` method.
+Your implementation must call `super`, check the paused state flags, and update component systems:

     ```swift
     override func update(_ currentTime: TimeInterval) {